-Middlebury College has long been a leader in foreign language education.
+Middlebury has long been a leader in foreign language education.

-With the founding of the German Summer Language School in 1915, the first of Middlebury’s now ten intensive summer language schools, and its first school abroad in France in 1949, Middlebury College has steadily established a leadership position in the field of language learning.
+With the founding of the German Summer Language School in 1915, the first of Middlebury’s now eleven intensive summer language schools, and its first school abroad in France in 1949, Middlebury has steadily established a leadership position in the field of language learning.

-Today, less than 18% of Americans speak anything other than English, but at least 50% of European Union citizens speak another language.
+Today, less than 18 percent of Americans speak anything other than English, but at least 50 percent of European Union citizens speak another language.
 At Middlebury, we recognize the immediate need to help address the demand for more widespread language learning, and we strive to continually improve and expand our offerings so our students can meet the challenges of an increasingly diverse world.

-Middlebury offers undergraduate programs in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian and Spanish.
+Middlebury College offers undergraduate programs in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian and Spanish.
 A dedicated faculty, recruited from all over the world, is committed to providing the most effective, successful and enjoyable instruction, so that students can thrive in a climate of cultural diversity and academic excellence.
-Undergraduates can also enroll in Middlebury’s C.V.
-Starr Schools Abroad, located in 13 countries and more than 30 cities.
+Undergraduates also can enroll in one of the Middlebury C.V.
+Starr Schools Abroad, which operate in 37 locations in 17 countries.

-In summer, the internationally recognized Language Schools offer intensive immersion instruction in the 10 languages at two locations, Middlebury College and Mills College in Oakland, California.
+In summer, the internationally recognized Language Schools offer intensive immersion instruction in eleven languages at two locations, Middlebury College and Mills College in Oakland, California.